harvester/docs/docs/networking/best-practice-vlan-aware-switch.md

 ### Connect a VM to the subnet of the Harvester hosts

-Once you finished the configuration in the previous section, the external switch will send out untagged network traffic to the management network.
+Once you finished the configuration in the previous section, the external switch will send out untagged network traffic to the subnet of the Harvester hosts.
 In Harvester, the untagged traffic is received in VLAN 1.

 Therefore, if you need VMs to connect to the VLAN ID 100, you need to create a VLAN ID 1 Network in Harvester.